 After years of study in NYC, Carolyn performed in New Hampshire Summer Stock.
 But on a visit to California, Carolyn was cast in the Laguna Playhouse production of Eugene O’Neill’s “Ah, Wilderness,” which propelled Carolyn to make L.A. her home.

 Since that memorable debut, Carolyn has done extensive theatre work in the L.A. area, including performances at the Laguna Playhouse, Boston Court, The Odyssey, and the Celebration Theatre to name a few.
 She has worked commercially and has done print campaigns for Mercedes and Microsoft.

-Most recently, you will see Carolyn playing the nun in Ratched on Netflix.
-She can also be seen as spacesuit veteran technician Coral Hiscoe, on Apple TV’s For All Mankind.
+You can also see Carolyn playing the nun in Ratched on Netflix and spacesuit veteran technician Coral Hiscoe on Apple TV’s For All Mankind.

 Carolyn had a nice bit playing opposite Mary Louise Parker & Nick Offerman in Ava Duvernay’s Colin in Black & White on Netflix.

 She is a proud graduate of UCLA with a degree in Women’s Studies and English.